 Management or acquisitions experience is often an important prerequisite for a career as an acquisitions analyst.
 Many schools include internships that offer exposure to the profession.
 Depending on the industry where an acquisitions analyst works, relevant experience in finance, real estate, technology or military acquisitions could also be beneficial.

-According to the U.S. Bureau of Labor Statistics (BLS), financial professionals who work in securities, commodities and financial services, including acquisitions, could expect about a 12% increase in job opportunities from 2014-2024, which is faster than average.
-The BLS notes that financial analysts with earned median salaries of $80,310 as of 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), financial professionals who work in securities, commodities and financial services, including acquisitions, could expect about a 6% increase in job opportunities from 2018-2028, which is as fast as the average.
+The BLS notes that financial analysts with earned median salaries of $85,660 as of 2018.

 Although the BLS expects faster than average job growth, this does not mean that acquisition analyst jobs will be easy to come by.
 The reasonably high income of these positions attract a large number of applicants.
 The best way to attract employers is to hold relevant experience, certifications and/or further education.